- Why Do I Get the Black Screen with a Cursor Error in Windows 7/10/11?

 DISM.exe /Online /Cleanup-Image /RestoreHealth /Source:C:\Source\Windows /LimitAccess

-Make sure you replace the C:\Source\Windows part of the command to the path to the Windows folder in the drive.
+Make sure you replace the C:\Source\Windows part of the command with the path to the Windows folder in the drive.

 After that, run the SFC command and allow Windows to repair the system files.